Associate Professor of Philosophy

 - BS in Computer Science and Engineering, Concentration: Artificial Intelligence, University of California Davis

-Dr. Bowler's research areas include contemporary European philosophy, ancient Greek philosophy, philosophy of mind, research ethics, nanoethics and the ethics of science and engineering.
+Dr. Bowler's research areas include contemporary European philosophy, ancient Greek philosophy, philosophy of mind, and research ethics.

 - “Heidegger on Hermeneutic Rationality: Logos and World,” in International Studies in Hermeneutics and Phenomenology, vol. 3, edited by Maria Luísa Portocarrero, Luis António Umbelino, and Andrzej Wiercinski (Lit-Verlag: Berlin, 2012).

 - Principal Investigator, National Science Foundation - Ethics Education in Science and Engineering (EESE) Grant, "Responsible Conduct of Research in Science and Engineering Education: Moral Motivation and Ethical Sensitivity in Multi-National Graduate Students," 2008 - 2013, $344,683